Kodak prepares for Chapter 11 filing-WSJ

 (The author is a Reuters Breakingviews columnist.
 The opinions expressed are his own.)

-Jan 4 Eastman Kodak EK.N is preparing a Chapter 11 bankruptcy protection filing in case it is unable to sell its digital patents to raise capital, The Wall Street Journal reported on Wednesday.
+Jan 4 Eastman Kodak EK.N is working on a Chapter 11 bankruptcy protection filing that could be filed as soon as this month or early February if it cannot sell its digital patents, The Wall Street Journal reported on Wednesday, citing unnamed sources.

+Shares of the struggling photo pioneer fell more than 30 percent to 44 cents on the New York Stock Exchange on Wednesday.

-The once-iconic photographic film pioneer is in talks with potential lenders to secure about $1 billion in debtor-in possession financing to sustain Kodak through bankruptcy proceedings, the Journal reported citing unidentified sources.
+The newspaper said Kodak is in talks with lenders to secure about $1 billion in debtor-in possession financing to sustain it through any bankruptcy proceedings

-The Chapter 11 filing could come as soon as this month or early February, the newspaper said.

-Kodak shares fell about 28 percent to 47 cents on the New York Stock Exchange following the online report, which dampened investors' hopes that the company could arrange a quick sale of its patents or a financing lifeline to keep it afloat.

-The company has been beset by bankruptcy speculation since it drew down a credit line last September.
-It also hired restructuring firm FTI and confirmed that a law firm known for dealing with bankruptcy was doing work for it.

-Last week, Kodak announced the resignation of three directors, including two representatives of private equity firm KKR & Co (KKR.N) and a professor from the University of California, leading some industry experts to speculate that a Chapter 11 filing was imminent.
+The Journal said Kodak is still trying to sell the more than 1,100 patents it put up for sale in July, which could stave off filing for bankruptcy.

+If Kodak seeks Chapter 11 protection, it would try to sell its patents through a bankruptcy auction supervised by a court, sources told the newspaper.
+The Journal added that the company would operate normally while under bankruptcy protection.

-On Tuesday, Kodak said its stock may be removed from the New York Stock Exchange if the company cannot boost its share price over the next six months.
+On Tuesday, Kodak said it may be kicked off the New York Stock Exchange if it cannot boost its share price over the next six months.

-Kodak, which had $862 million in cash at the end of September, down from $1.4 billion a year earlier, is scheduled to report fourth-quarter results on Jan.
-26.

-As part of its efforts to raise cash, Kodak has been looking since last July for a buyer for its 1,100 digital patents, with the help of investment bank Lazard Ltd (LAZ.N).

 ((liana.baker@thomsonreuters.com)(6462236179)) Keywords: EASTMANKODAK/